jiovanniro/nocode/README.md

 person.printPlacesLived();
 ```

 Yep.
 That's it.
+In the terminal type: node scripts.js

 You should now see the following output:

 ```
 C:\Users\Nicot\Documents\Covalence\Labs\this-arrow\scripts.js:10